 Thanks to its 150+ parks and gardens, Toowoomba has earned the name of the Garden City.
 Some of the more popular parks to visit include Queens Park, Laurel Bank Park, the State Rose Garden in Newtown Park, and the Japanese Garden are top picks.

 Things to do in Toowoomba include a visit to the Cobb + Co Museum, checking out the city’s street art and a picnic at Picnic point.
 If you’re reasonably fit, then you’ll also enjoy the climb up Table Top Mountain which has spectacular views once you reach the top.

-Toowoomba has a range of lovely accommodation options, particularly some gorgeous homes on sites such as Airbnb.
+Toowoomba has a range of lovely accommodation options.
 Stay in an old Qlder complete with roaring log fire and snuggle up with your loved ones.

 So next time you’re looking for weekend trips around Brisbane – why not consider Toowoomba.

 The Bunya Mountains is a 2 hour drive from Brisbane and is a great option for those after a peaceful mountain escape.
 The area is home to the world’s largest forest of bunya pines – hence its name.